Jeydin21/Munchyroll/README.md

 http://localhost:3000
 ```
 ## Credits
-- GogoAnime API made by [riimuru](https://github.com/riimuru/) for all anime details and sources - **API has been taken down, try and find a copy somewhere**
+- [Consumet API](https://github.com/consumet/api.consumet.org) for all anime details and sources

 ## License
 This project is licensed under the GNU General Public License v3.0 - see the [License](https://github.com/Jeydin21/Munchyroll/blob/master/LICENSE) file for more details